npfernandes/ensemblify/README.md

   </summary>

-PULCHRA (PowerfUL CHain Restoration Algorithm) is a program for reconstructing full-atom protein models from reduced representations [[4]](#ref4).
+PULCHRA<sup>[[4]](#ref4)</sup> (PowerfUL CHain Restoration Algorithm) is a program for reconstructing full-atom protein models from reduced representations.
 To compile the provided PULCHRA modified source-code, you can follow these commands:

 1. Activate your `ensemblify_env` conda environment: